What is MOSA

 MOSA Enabling Standards

 MOSA enabling standards can best be described as widely accepted, supported and consensus based standards set by recognized standards organizations or the marketplace.
 These standards support interoperability, portability, and scalability and are equally available to the public under fair and reasonable license terms.
-The Office of Secretary of Defense (OSD) has determined continued implementation and further development of MOSA enabling standards are essential to the ability to rapidly share information across domains, with quick and affordable updates or improvements to both hardware and software components.
+The Office of the Secretary of Defense (OSD) has determined continued implementation and further development of MOSA enabling standards are essential to the ability to rapidly share information across domains, with quick and affordable updates or improvements to both hardware and software components.

 To prepare DoD for a MOSA future, OSD established the Modular Open Systems Working Group (MOSWG) and three MOSA Tiger Teams (Standards, Implementation Guidance, and Requirements & Programming Functions) to develop maturity assessments, deliver MOSA specific standards, conduct gap analysis, identify standard profiles, and deliver a MOSA Standards Needs Assessment.
 The three MOSA Tiger Teams were successful in meeting their objectives and have now been succeeded by a single standards tiger team that meets monthly.
 OSD will continue to work with standardization stakeholders, including DSPO and the DepSOs, at these meetings to further identify MOSA enabling standards as they are developed.